Prepare multidimensional pollution data

 To see the name of a color, point to the color.

 - Change the symbol size to 10 and the label to UK.

 - On the map, click Norway.
-In the Chart Properties pane, change its color to Solar Yellow (fifth column, third row).
+In the Chart Properties pane, change its color to Medium Apple (seventh column, third row).

 - On the map, click Italy.
-Change its color to Lapis Lazuli (tenth column, third row).
+Change its color to Lapis Lazuli (tenth column, fourth row).

 - For both new entries, change the symbol size to 10.
 Change the labels to Norway and Italy.